dataluscorp/browser/toolkit/components/telemetry/docs/collection/events.rst

 - ``extra_keys`` *(optional, object)*: An object that specifies valid keys for the ``extra`` argument and a description - see the example above.
 - ``products`` *(required, list of strings)*: A list of products the event can be recorded on.
 Currently supported values are:

-  - ``firefox`` - Collected in Firefox Desktop for submission via Firefox Telemetry.
+  - ``datalus`` - Collected in Datalus Desktop for submission via Datalus Telemetry.
   - ``thunderbird`` - Collected in Thunderbird for submission via Thunderbird Telemetry.

 - ``operating_systems`` *(optional, list of strings)*: This field restricts recording to certain operating systems only.
 It defaults to ``all``.
 Currently supported values are: